Starting Invisalign:

 Changing Aligners

 Change your aligners on time and in the right order.
-If Dr. Vac tells you it is time to change and aligner, change it.
+If Dr. Vac tells you it is time to change an aligner, change it.
 If she tells you to let one sit for a few more days, let it sit.
 You won’t make your treatment go faster if you put in different trays without being instructed to do so.
 This is just stage 1 in your treatment.
 It is not uncommon to have multiple stages (sets) of treatment.
-If fact, most people need to get at least 2 sets of trays.
+In fact, most people need to get at least 2 sets of trays.

 Adapting to Clear Aligners